devleaks/cockpitdecks-docs/docs/Resources/Button Representation.md

 *Circular switches* are multi-value rotation switches or selectors.
 *Push switches* are simpler two state push button.

+# Deck Specific Displays

+Some decks have particular LCD displays.
+Cockpitdecks [[Larger Displays|designed specific]]  activations and representations for those.

 # Other Representations

 Above switches are special instances of dynamically drawn representations.